-Paragraph 6(c) - Prominence of a non-GAAP financial measure that is historical information
+Paragraph 6(1)(d) - Prominence of a non-GAAP financial measure that is historical information

-Determining the relative prominence of a non-GAAP financial measure is a matter of judgment, considering the overall disclosure and the facts and circumstances in which the disclosure is made.
+Determining the relative prominence of a non-GAAP financial measure is a matter of judgment, involving consideration of the overall disclosure and the facts and circumstances in which the disclosure is made.

-The presentation of a non-GAAP financial measure should not in any way confuse or obscure the presentation of financial measures presented in accordance with the accounting policies used in the preparation of the financial statements.
+The presentation of a non-GAAP financial measure should not in any way confuse or obscure the presentation of the most directly comparable financial measure that is presented in the primary financial statements of the entity to which the measure relates.

-The following are examples that would cause a non-GAAP financial measure to be more prominent than the most comparable measure presented in the financial statements:
+The following are examples that would cause a non-GAAP financial measure to be more prominent than the most directly comparable financial measure presented in the primary financial statements:

-- Presenting a non-GAAP financial measure in the form of a statement of profit or loss and other comprehensive income without presenting it in the form of a reconciliation to the most comparable measure, sometimes referred to as a "single column approach"; - Omitting the most comparable measure from a news release headline or caption that includes a non-GAAP financial measure: - Presenting a non-GAAP financial measure using a style of presentation (for example, bold, underlined, italicized, or larger font) that emphasizes the non-GAAP financial measure over the most comparable measure; - Multiple non-GAAP financial measures being used for the same purpose thereby obscuring disclosure of the most comparable measure; - Providing tabular or graphical disclosure of non-GAAP financial measures without presenting an equally prominent tabular or graphical disclosure of the most comparable measures or without including the most comparable measures in the same table or graph; and - Providing a discussion and analysis of a non-GAAP financial measure in a more prominent location than a similar discussion and analysis of the most comparable measure.
-For greater certainty, we take the view that a location is not more prominent if it allows an investor who reads the document, or other material containing the non-GAAP financial measure, to be able to view the discussion and analysis of both the non-GAAP financial measure and the most comparable measure contemporaneously.
-For example, within the previous, same or next page of the document.
+- Presenting a non-GAAP financial measure in the form of a statement of profit or loss and other comprehensive income without presenting it in the form of a reconciliation to the most directly comparable financial measure, sometimes referred to as a "single column approach"; - Omitting the most directly comparable financial measure from a news release headline or caption that includes a non-GAAP financial measure; - Presenting a non-GAAP financial measure using a style of presentation (e.g., bold, underlined, italicized, or larger font) that emphasizes the non-GAAP financial measure over the most directly comparable financial measure; - Multiple non-GAAP financial measures being used for the same or similar purpose thereby obscuring disclosure of the most directly comparable financial measure; - Providing tabular or graphical disclosure of non-GAAP financial measures without presenting an equally prominent tabular or graphical disclosure of the most directly comparable financial measures; and - Providing a discussion and analysis of a non-GAAP financial measure in a more prominent location than a similar discussion and analysis of the most directly comparable financial measure.
+For greater certainty, a location is not more prominent if it allows an investor who reads the document, or other material containing the non-GAAP financial measure, to be able to view the discussion and analysis of both the non-GAAP financial measure and the most directly comparable financial measure contemporaneously (e.g., within the previous, same or next page of the document).